yitznewton/yitznewton.github.io/_posts/2014-10-22-decoupling-domain-in-angular.md

 Another outcome of having the framework baked into your domain is that you need to load the framework in order to run your tests, which can be complicated and can also erode performance.
-In a domain with relatively simple POJSOs and few dependencies, you should be able to run your tests fast and without fanfare.
+In a domain with relatively simple POJOs and few dependencies, you should be able to run your tests fast and without fanfare.

 So how do we break this coupling and allow our domain code to stand on its own